Inspector George Gently: Series 8 (2017)

 Filming for the eighth series began in January 2017.
-It was subsequently confirmed that this would be the final series, and it would comprise two feature-length episodes, set in 1970, written as a way to "close" the series.
-Company Pictures CEO Michele Buck commented: "We felt the character was coming to a natural end, and wanted to bring the audience an ambitious and exciting conclusion to such a well-loved show."
-Episode Two was originally set to air on 28 May 2017, but was postponed due to its proximity to the general election in the UK, given that the storyline – not confirmed at the time – dealt with a controversial politician.
+It was subsequently confirmed that this would be the final series and would consist of two feature-length episodes, set in 1970, written as a way to close the series.
+Company Pictures CEO Michele Buck commented: "We felt the character was coming to a natural end and wanted to bring the audience an ambitious and exciting conclusion to such a well-loved show."
+Episode Two was originally set to air on 28 May 2017 but was postponed owing to its proximity to the general election in the UK, given that the storyline – not confirmed at the time – dealt with a controversial politician.